Loewe (fashion brand): Urvois Spinola Group, 1984–1996

+LVMH, 1996–present

-In 1986, LVMH bought the rights to Loewe's international distribution.
-It acquired Loewe completely in 1996.
+LVMH acquired Loewe completely in 1996.
 That year, Loewe had sales of about $200 million, among the smallest of LVMH's companies; ready-to-wear was responsible for 10 percent of that total.
 By 1997, Narciso Rodriguez joined the company as new creative director and the brand had its first Paris runway presentation at LVMH headquarters in the fall/winter 1998 season.
-Both José Enrique Oña Selfa (2000-2007) and Stuart Vevers (2008-2013) followed.
+Both José Enrique Oña Selfa (2000–2007) and Stuart Vevers (2008–2013) followed.
 During Vever's tenure, Loewe scaled back fashion to concentrate on handbags, leather apparel and a substantial gift business based on leather picture frames and leather boxes.

+Members of the Spanish royal family, including Queen Sofía and Queen Letizia, have been seen several times wearing Loewe handbags.

+From 2013 to 2025, Jonathan Anderson served as Loewe's creative director.
+According to a 2025 New Yorker article on his tenure, Loewe became "both a darling among critics and a commercial dynamo" under Anderson.

-Jonathan Anderson became Loewe's creative director in 2013.
-His first ready-to-wear collections for Loewe were presented in 2014.
-He has also been deploying a series of publicity campaigns by Steven Meisel and Damien Ropero for the stillife.
+Anderson's first ready-to-wear collections for Loewe were presented in 2014.

 Since 2014, Loewe's headquarters – including the design team, which had previously been based in Madrid – has been located on Place Saint-Sulpice in Paris.
 The company remains based in Spain.
 Manufacture, particularly of leather goods, takes place in Barcelona and Getafe, near Madrid.

-The current King of Spain's mother, Queen Sofía, has been seen several times wearing Loewe handbags, as well as Queen Letizia.
+In 2019 lawsuit brought to the Tribunal de commerce de Paris, Loewe invoked a non-compete case related to its employment of designer Bruno Sialelli who became artistic director at Lanvin at a time when he was still bound by commitments linked to his prior position.
+As part of an out-of-court settlement in 2020, Loewe and Lanvin reached an agreement.

+Following high-profile collaborations, including designing several custom performance looks for American singer Beyoncé's Renaissance World Tour and strong online and physical campaign performance in China, Loewe topped the Lyst's Hottest Brand Index for the first time in the second quarter of 2023, a position previously held by Prada.

+After Anderson's departure, Jack McCollough and Lazaro Hernandez were appointed as creative directors in 2025, also located in Paris.